 The pathway elements provide the foundation for continued institutional development.
-With the influx of one-time funds during 2015-2016, Lassen College is poised to consider capital development projects.
-Visions expressed for consideration but not yet determined feasible include infrastructure upgrade (air conditioning, repair, remodel of instructional spaces), allied health institute, expanded agriculture area (indoor arena, safety fencing, pipe corrals, tack rooms, wash rack area, bleachers and landscaping), irrigation education project, expanded gunsmithing facilities (including indoor shooting range), and upgraded fitness and athletic facilities (track, soccer and baseball fields).
+With the influx of one-time funds during 2015-2016, beginning in 2017 Lassen College is poised to consider capital development projects.
+Visions expressed for consideration, but not yet determined feasible include infrastructure upgrades such as: air conditioning, remodeling of instructional spaces, expanded Agriculture area, expanded Gunsmithing facilities, improved area for Fire Science, and upgraded fitness and athletic facilities.

-ACADEMIC STAFFING PROPOSAL 2016-2017 (recommended staffing positions in priority order)
+ACADEMIC STAFFING PROPOSAL 2017-2018 (recommended staffing positions in priority order)